 Proud Boy claims ‘Trump won’ after sobbing for mercy and receiving 10-year sentence: reports

-Proud Boy Dominic Pezzola sobbed in a Washington, D.C., courtroom Friday as he asked a federal judge for leniency in his Jan.
+(The Hill) – Proud Boy Dominic Pezzola sobbed in a Washington, D.C., courtroom on Friday, as he asked a federal judge for leniency in his Jan.
 6 sentence and vowed to stay out of politics in the future.

 However, after receiving a 10-year prison sentence, Pezzola reportedly raised his fist and shouted, “Trump won,” as he left the courtroom, according to WUSA.

-The group faced seditious conspiracy charges for leading efforts to disrupt Congress’s certification of the 2020 election, following former President Trump’s loss to then-President-elect Joe Biden.
+The group faced seditious conspiracy charges for leading efforts to disrupt Congress’ certification of the 2020 election, following former President Trump’s loss to then-candidate Joe Biden.

+Proud Boy Ethan Nordean sentenced to 18 years in prison, tying for highest Jan.
+6 sentence

 Pezzola, a recent Proud Boy recruit, was the only one of the five to be acquitted of seditious conspiracy.
 However, he was convicted of assaulting, resisting or impeding a police officer, robbery of government property and destruction of government property.